Weedbusters

 What can I do to get rid of it?

-Contact your regional council to determine the status of this species and responsibility for control and/or advice on control.
+Contact your regional council to determine the status of this species and responsibility for control.

 What can I do to stop it coming back?